 Provost and Executive Vice President for Campus Life

-A native of Durant, Okla., Norman completed a Ph.D. degree in systematic theology from Southwestern Baptist Theological Seminary in 1997.
-He earned a master of divinity degree from the seminary in 1990.
-He completed a bachelor's degree in biblical studies from The Criswell College in 1987, after completing two years of undergraduate work at Southeastern Oklahoma State University.
+A native of Durant, OK, Norman completed a Ph.D. degree in systematic theology from Southwestern Baptist Theological Seminary.
+He earned a master of divinity degree from the seminary and completed a bachelor's degree in Biblical studies from The Criswell College.

-He served as an assistant professor of religion at Charleston Southern University in Charleston, S.C., during the 1997-98 academic year.
-He was an assistant professor of theology and church history at The Criswell College in Dallas, Texas, in 1996-97.
-While completing his post-graduate studies, Norman was an adjunct professor at Dallas Baptist University and The Criswell College.
+Norman’s other academic positions include faculty appointments as assistant professor of religion at Charleston Southern University, Charleston, SC, and assistant professor of theology and church history at The Criswell College in Dallas, TX.
+While completing his post-graduate studies, Norman also served as an adjunct professor at Dallas Baptist University and The Criswell College.

 In addition to his academic career, Norman has served as a senior pastor or as an interim pastor for SBC churches in Texas, Louisiana, Mississippi, Alabama, Missouri, and Oklahoma.
 He has been an author, editor, and contributing writer for several books, including The Baptist Way: Distinctives of a Baptist Church, Perspectives of Church Governance: Five Views of Church Polity, “Human Sinfulness,” in A Theology for the Church, and More Than Just A Name: Preserving Our Baptist Identity.
 He currently is writing the book Theology Made Simple, scheduled for release by B&H Publishing Group in 2015.

 Stan and his wife, Joy, have three sons and reside in Shawnee, OK.